kyl3song/kyl3song.github.io/_posts/DFIR/2021-04-29-IPv6 in TeamViewer(v15) part 2. [EN].md

 IPv6 in Logs with Bits and Pieces

 ## This Post Covers
-In the previous post, we covered the basics of Teamviewer log analysis and confirmed that we have a lot more to delibrate from the basic log, `connections_incoming.txt`.
+In the previous post, we covered the basics of Teamviewer log analysis and confirmed that we have a lot more to delibrate from the basic log, 'connections_incoming.txt'.
 We have more information coming right up, tips & details including IPv6 in part 2.

 ## TeamViewer##_Logfile.log (LocalTime)
-Unlike the `connections_incoming.txt`, `TeamViewer##_Logfile.log` has more rich information about remote access.
-The two digits '##' followed by `_Logfile.log` indicates software version.
+Unlike the 'connections_incoming.txt', 'TeamViewer##_Logfile.log' has more rich information about remote access.
+The two digits '##' followed by '_Logfile.log' indicates software version.
 TeamViewer##_Logfile.log is applied in LocalTime, UTC+9 in here South Korea.

 Two log files with the exact same name are saved in different directories.
 Although they both have the same name, contents are distinct.